List of Millwall F.C. seasons

 Millwall Rovers in 1887, the first season they entered the FA Cup.

 This is a list of all seasons played by Millwall Football Club from their early beginnings in the Southern League, to their inaugural season in the English Football League and up to their last completed season.
 It details their record in the FA Cup, the League Cup and other major competitions entered, as well as managers, top goalscorers and average home attendance for each season.

 Millwall were founded in 1885 and for the first nine years of their existence did not compete in league football.
-They first entered the FA Cup in 1887, turning full-time professional as a club in 1890.
+They first entered the FA Cup in 1887, turning full-time professional as a club in 1893.
 They were founding members of the Southern League in 1894, which they competed in for 22 seasons, claiming the title twice in 1895 and 1896.
 They left to join the Football League in the 1920–21 season.
-Millwall have played in all four divisions during their 99 consecutive seasons in the league, including the Third Division South, which they won twice, in 1928 and 1938.
+Millwall have played in all four divisions during their 100 consecutive seasons in the league, including the Third Division South, which they won twice, in 1928 and 1938.
 They were Fourth Division champions in 1962.
 The 1988–89 season stands as The Lions most successful when Millwall reached the top tier of English football, where they finished 10th in their first ever season in the First Division, after being promoted as champions of the Second Division in 1988.
 Their lowest league finish is 9th in the founding season of the Fourth Division in 1958–59.
 Millwall were Second Division champions in the 2000–01 season, when they finished with their highest ever points total of 93.
+Millwall have been promoted eleven times (five as champions) and relegated nine times.
+Millwall have reached the Football League play-offs nine times.
+They were play-off semi-finalists in 1991, 1994, 2000, 2002, 2026, finalists in 2009 and 2016, and they were promoted as winners in 2010 and 2017.